dario2994/pol2dom/README.md

 This tool, offers two commands: `p2d-problem` and `p2d-contest`.

-- `p2d-problem` converts a Polygon (full) package into a DOMjudge package.
+- `p2d-problem` converts a Polygon (full) package into a DOMjudge package (which is a descendand of the [Problem Package Format](https://icpc.io/problem-package-format/)).
-- `p2d-contest` handles the conversion of a whole problem set and its import into a DOMjudge instance.
+- `p2d-contest` handles the conversion of a whole problem set, the generation of a pdf of the whole problem set, and its import into a DOMjudge instance.

 The main features are: